-I have to try and go to the gym, I get out of my car in the car park one dark evening, I'm trembling, feeling nervous.
-I lock up the car, taking baby steps towards towards the doors.
+I must try and go to the gym, I get out of my car in the car park one dark evening, I'm trembling, feeling nervous.
+I lock up the car, taking baby steps towards the doors.
 Masculine males and strong females walking in and out of the building.
-I step inside, walking towards the doors, i nervously type in my password that I have been given�to�open�them.
-I'm so nervous I wrongly typed the password 3 times before i�get�it�right,in front of me men and women going about their buisness building up a sweat.
+I step inside, walking towards the doors, I nervously type in my password that I have been given to open them.
+I'm so nervous I wrongly typed the password 3 times before I get it right, in front of me adults going about their business building up a sweat.
 I walk forwards towards some stairs that lead to more exercise equipment.
 I stagger up the steps with trembling nerves.

 I walk towards the treadmill, and I step onto it.
 All around me in the room, their keeping to themselves, building up a sweat.
 I go from one machine to another, feeling tired and achy.
 I stop and take a deep breath.
 I say to myself with pride, "You did it.
 It's a start.
 You did it well done."

-At home, i sit on the edge of my bed, scrolling through my phone, I pause as I notice kickboxing advertised in my area.
+At home, I sit on the edge of my bed, scrolling through my phone, I pause as I notice kickboxing advertised in my area.
 I say to myself, " This looks interesting.
 My father was a boxer.
 My grandfather was a boxer.
 Why not do both."

 I walked into a large room, men and women doing their stretches on the mats.
 The session starts, I enjoy every part of my lesson, building up a sweat, feeling tired, I continue to the end.
 Everyone so friendly as they leave the room.
-The man stands before me and asks " did you enjoy our session?"
+The man stands before me and asks, " did you enjoy our session?"
 I reply excitedly " yes, I will definitely come again."
 He smiles and replies cheerfully " great, I look forward to seeing you again."

 I stepped outside, walking tiredly towards my car, feeling proud.
-Days became weeks and months, I was becoming slim again.
+Days became weeks and months; I was becoming slim again.
 My next step, look for a job.

 I drove towards a shopping mall, opposite side of the road a new care home is opening, advertising for staff.
-I park up, I type the phone number in my phone.
+I park up; I type the phone number in my phone.
 I nervously call the number, a cheerful man answers.
 We have a lovely conversation about why I want the job and what jobs I have had in the past.
-He excidley says, "we would love to have you come for an interview, you sound like you're the person we need."
+He excitedly says, "we would love to have you come for an interview, you sound like you're the person we need."

 Today I'm looking into my bathroom mirror after a long night shift at my new job. what do I see?
 I see a strong woman.
 She's been through a lot.
 I no longer need to wait on approval if I'm good enough or if I'm loved.
 I am enough, I am loved.
 I accept who I am, and I love who I am, I am me again.